At first, I had no idea I was in hell. I was lying in the same street I walk every day at noontime on my way to lunch.

 “Um-hmm,” my satanic lunch mate replied, not wanting to talk with his mouth full.
 Apparently there are table manners even in hell.

-“Richard Seymour’s a real sleeper, man,” said a fellow whose armpits were stained with sweat.
-“Everybody thinks ’cause he’s on the Raiders he’s no good, but he’s still a Pro Bowl-quality lineman.”
+“Ndamukong Suh’s a beast, man,” said a fellow whose armpits were stained with sweat.
+“Everybody thinks ’cause he gets penalized a lot he’s a liability, but he’s still a Pro Bowl-quality lineman.”

 Lively discussion ensued among the group about shut-down cornerbacks, run-stopping linebackers and third-down backs.
 If I weren’t already dead, I’d rather have been dead in a ditch than to have to listen to this self-important drivel.